Impact

 Environmental Records Information Centre

 We lead the Environmental Records Information Centre for the North East.
 We are responsible for collation and management of species and habitat data for the region and make this available for environmental decision making such as planning and development or wildlife conservation.
-ERIC North East currently holds 4.4 million species records for the region.
+ERIC North East currently holds over 5.1 million species records for the region.

 Place